 - 10. After hearing his refusal, and the reason for it, what did he say to the man of God? - "He said unto him, I am a prophet also as thou art; and an angel spake unto me by the word of the Lord, saying, Bring him back with thee into thine house, that he may eat bread and drink water.
 But he lied unto him."
 Verse 18. - 11.
 What effect did this persuasive statement have upon him? - "So he went back with him, and did eat bread in his house, and drank water."
 Verse 19. - 12.
-What was the result of his yielding to the lying importunities of the prophet? - "Thus saith the Lord, Forasmuch as thou hast disobeyed the mouth of the Lord, and hast not kept the commandment which the Lord thy God commanded thee, but camest back, and hast eaten bread and drunk water in the place of the which the Lord did say to thee, Eat no bread, and drink no water; thy carcass shall not come unto the sepulcher of thy fathers."
+What was the result of his yielding to the lying importunities of the prophet? - "Thus saith the Lord, Forasmuch as thou hast disobeyed the mouth of the Lord, and hast not kept the commandment which the Lord thy God commanded thee, but camest back, and hast eaten bread and drunk water in the place of the which the Lord did say to thee, Eat no bread; and drink no water; thy carcass shall not come unto the sepulcher of thy fathers."
 Verses 21, 22. - Note.
 The history of this man shows how unsafe it is to trust the counsel of those who speak contrary to the express command of God, even though they may affirm that an angel from heaven has spoken to them.
-God gives his word so plainly that no one need mistake; and if any part of his will were to be changed, he would make that as plain to all as he had the first message given them. - 13.
+God gives his word so plainly that no one need mistake. - 13.
 Where was the priest to obtain the fire with which he offered incense in the sanctuary? - "And he shall take a censer full of burning coals of fire from off the altar before the Lord."
 Lev.
-16: 12. - 14.
+16:12. - 14.
 What two priests ventured to disobey this instruction? - "And Nadab and Abihu, the sons of Aaron, took either of them his censer, and put fire therein, and put incense thereon, and offered strange fire before the Lord, which he commanded them not."
 Lev.
 10:1. - 15.
 And what came of their disobedience? - "And there went out fire from the Lord, and devoured them, and they died before the Lord."
-Verse 2. - NOTE.
+Verse 2. - Note.
 Should such a matter, trivial though it might seem, be left unpunished, in a little time strange fire would be the rule instead of the exception, and finally the worship of God would be entirely changed, so that God himself would not be recognized.
 Those priests might have reasoned as some do now concerning God's commandments: "What difference will it make whether I carry out the strict letter of the word, or not, as long as I am honest?"
 But one is not strictly honest who, knowing what God has said on a certain point, chooses to do differently from what the commandment enjoins, no matter how much he may try to believe himself honest.
 God demands implicit obedience to all his commandments.